 Learn more about managing vendor risk: Expert Panel: How Do You Manage Vendor Risk?

 Additionally, TSA is considering adding additional measures to directly support the pipeline industry in improving its cybersecurity by integrating more robust public-private partnerships surrounding critical US infrastructure.
-This follows President Biden’s Cybersecurity Executive Order, released in early May, suggesting that cyber regulation at a federal level will continue to become more robust as time goes on.
+This follows in suit of President Biden’s Cybersecurity Executive Order, released in early May, suggesting that cyber regulation at a federal level will continue to become more robust as time goes on.

 Register for the webinar: US Cybersecurity Executive Order: How It Will Impact Your Vendor Risk Strategy